unparalleled-js/docs-1/connectors/mssql/best-practices.md

 5. Updates allow you to update rows that might not all be identified using a unique key.
 Rows to update identified using a range of parameters, i.e. updating all records whose `Title` column = `consultant`
 6. Upserts can end up being overly flexbile where inserting a new row when one cannot be found may not be the best behaviour.
 For example, a recipe triggering when an order is changed in Salesforce to update the record of the order in your database might not be suitable for the upsert action.
 Since a record of the order should have already been in the system, the lack of one to update should be noted and the job stopped with a report error instead.

-### Using custom SQL and stored procedures in Workato and why you should do so
+### When to use custom SQL and stored procedures in Workato
 Workato allows you to write your own custom SQL queries in 2 ways:
 1. [Using our `Select rows using custom SQL` action](/connectors/mssql/select.md#select-rows-using-custom-sql) (Recommended for **only** select queries)
 2. [Using our `Run custom SQL` action](/connectors/mssql/run_sql.md)